-The power requirements for the Tread are: 120V, 60Hz, 15A dedicated circuit (U.S. only).
-A dedicated circuit is a circuit used for a single appliance.
+The power requirements for the Tread are: 120V, 60Hz, 15A dedicated circuit (North America only).

 GFCI (Ground-Fault Circuit Interrupter) Outlets

-The Tread uses the ground on the outlet to disperse static electricity generated by machine operation, so if it’s plugged into a GFCI outlet, it’s likely to trip the breaker and shut down.
+The Peloton Tread use the ground on the outlet to disperse static electricity generated by machine operation, so if it’s plugged into a GFCI outlet, it’s likely to trip the breaker and shut down.

-If this is occurring, move the treadmill to a different outlet.
+If this occurs, move the treadmill to a different outlet.

 - GFCI outlets are usually found in bathrooms, kitchens, and other areas where interacting with water is common.